saimanasreen001/Exercise_2_JWT_Authenticated_FastAPI_CRUD_APP/README.md

 ## WorkFlow

     The FastAPI CRUD App needs to be authenticated with the JWT tokens.
-Before doing the operations, an authorised user logins and access token is generated.
-    1. Login route is created where authorised user logins and authorises and generates access tokens.
+    1. Login route is created where user from my_fake_db logins and access token is generated.
+    2. While authorising, bearer token is fetched and username is decoded.
     2. Authorised user then can perform all the CRUD operations within Access token expiry minutes.

 ## Setup instructions